If you know much about wrestling, you likely know who Jordan Burroughs is.

 - Med Ball tosses

-This first video is from 2012.
+This video is from 2012.
 It is before his first Olympic Games, you can see some of the training is done at the University of Nebraska which he graduated from in 2011.

 In this video, you can see him doing a nice combination of jumping exercises for explosiveness, weight training, and med ball tosses mixed in with some wrestling.